Stop Trying to Squeeze CE into Main Campus Systems

 Like a lot of legacy systems, many main campus systems have created redundancies that obstruct workflows and prevent them from focusing on the student experience.

 It’s common for schools to host dozens of systems from multiple vendors, each doing essentially the same thing.
-Kristy Davis, Associate Director for Academic Support Resources-IT at UMN, says it creates a culture of complexity that’s off-putting to students and stressful for staff.
+Kristy Davis, Senior Business Analyst at the University of Minnesota, says it creates a culture of complexity that’s off-putting to students and stressful for staff.

 “It created a number of redundancies and the impact was felt in the complexity of our environment, the inconsistency of the student experience and the challenges faced by staff in managing their offerings,” Davis said.